-Students must have earned a baccalaureate degree and a minimum GPA of 2.75 (on a 4.00 scale).
-Applicants will be required to have a baccalaureate degree and a minimum GPA of 3.00.
-Those between a 2.75 and 2.99 may be considered for admission under an Alternative Admissions Track Plan (AATP).
+Students must have earned a baccalaureate degree and a minimum GPA of 3.00.
+Those between a 2.75 and 2.99 may be admitted under an Alternative Admissions Track Plan (AATP).

 Students who desire a naturopathic education but have undergraduate degrees with a non-science major, or those who fall short of the required science credit hours to meet National University admission requirements, may enroll in the Prerequisite Program.
 Under the prerequisite program, students can finish the above prerequisites in an accelerated format during two eight-week mini-terms prior to starting their doctoral program.